 Explain clearly how you want your day organized.

-Set clear expectations for your service provider/attendant and for yourself.
+Set clear expectations for your service provider or attendant and for yourself.

-Don’t ask the service provider/attendant to bend or break rules.
+Don’t ask the service provider or attendant to bend or break rules.
 You, too, must follow the rules.

 Offer solutions to problems as they come up.
 Don’t put it off.

 Set aside time to discuss issues and offer praise, advice and feedback.
-Ask for the service provider’s/attendant’s feedback about you.
+Ask for the service provider’s or attendant’s feedback about you.

 Be available when the service provider/attendant needs to talk to you or ask you questions.

-You may want to think about having a family member, former service provider/attendant or friend show your new service provider/attendant how to perform the tasks you need done.
+You may want to think about having a family member, former service provider or attendant or friend show your new service provider or attendant how to perform the tasks you need done.

 Create a Healthy Work Setting